arcus/education_modules/setting_up_git.md

 **Pre-requisites**

+This module assumes that you...

 - Have used the command line interface (CLI) on your computer before
 - Have Git installed on your computer (note that it is probably installed already even if you've never used it)
 - Have an account on github.com (you can [sign up now](https://github.com/signup) if you haven't yet --- it's free)
+- Have at least a rough idea of what version control is, even if you've never used it before

 **Learning Objectives**